flightlessphotos/flightlessphotos.github.io/pages/booking.md

 ## Coming Soon

 <b>Don't Panic...</b> But yes, photography costs money.
-You are worth it!
+AND also, you are worth it!
-(And also, if you think about how much work we put in, it isn't very expensive)
+(Plus, if you think about how much training and practice we have invested in, the work it takes before/during/after the photoshoot, and how much the equipment and software costs, it really isn't that expensive)

 Cost includes